Image sensor format: Sensor format and lens size

 In summary, as sensor size reduces, the accompanying lens designs will change, often quite radically, to take advantage of manufacturing techniques made available due to the reduced size.
 The functionality of such lenses can also take advantage of these, with extreme zoom ranges becoming possible.
 These lenses are often very large in relation to sensor size, but with a small sensor can be fitted into a compact package.

 Small body means small lens and means small sensor, so to keep smartphones slim and light, the smartphone manufacturers use a tiny sensor usually less than the 1/2.3" used in most bridge cameras.
-At one time only Nokia 808 PureView used a 1/1.2" sensor, almost three times the size of a 1/2.3" sensor.
+At one time only Nokia 808 PureView used a 1/1.2" sensor, almost twice the size of a 1/2.3" sensor.
 Bigger sensors have the advantage of better image quality, but with improvements in sensor technology, smaller sensors can achieve the feats of earlier larger sensors.
 These improvements in sensor technology allow smartphone manufacturers to use image sensors as small as 1/4" without sacrificing too much image quality compared to budget point & shoot cameras.